timtheteh/Profiler-and-Recommender-System/README.md

     - 'LIKES' Relationship: freq, rec, weight
     - 'IS_SIMILAR_TO' Relationship: weight
   - At the end of each addition to the graph, each link's recency and weight properties in the graph is again updated.
+- **massUpdateLikesWeights.py**
+    - whenever this function is called, the weights of each "LIKES" relationship is updated
+    - mainly, the frequency and recency properties of each "LIKES" relationship is updated, and consequently the weight of each "LIKES" relationship is updated
+    - beyond a certain shelf-life, the frequency of a "LIKES" relationship will be set to zero -> and hence the weight will be set to zero
+- **massPrune.py**
+    - this function looks through the whole graph and deletes entities, users, documents and all their respective links if the shelf-life of these nodes and links are exceeded
+    - The purpose of this function is to keep the size of the graph as small as needed.

 **Step 3: Recommendation**
 - File: recommendation.py